resir014/resir014.github.io/_posts/2017-01-17-an-idiots-guide-to-pilkada-dki-2017.md

 Before I start, let me just get this out of the way.
 I'm an idiot.
 I have been abstaining from national news and media for nearly a couple months now, thanks to [the sorry state that the Indonesian media has thrown themselves into](https://twitter.com/remotivi/status/796607405077495808){:target="_blank"} over the past few years.
 So I pretty much know jack shit about the current goings-on in this country.
 And I like it so far.
 Being away from the noise actually helped my mental state a bit.

-But unfortunately, there is one major even that's about to occur on 15 February 2017 that I couldn't just ignore.
+But unfortunately, there is one major event that's about to occur on 15 February 2017 that I couldn't just ignore.

 That's right, the 2017 Indonesian local elections is just right around the corner.
 This pain-inducing, mouth-watering, traffic-jam-causing, piece of shit of an election has become the spotlight of many Jakartans, or, many people who come from other towns and cities pretending to be Jakartans.
 Including me.
 Because I actually live in South Tangerang.
 Sue me.